 The Bike Shack is a non-profit, student-run organization on the Arapahoe campus and it provides a myriad of services such as:

 The Bike Shack is open to all Naropa students, faculty and staff.
-For more information or to schedule an appointment, please send an email to email@example.com or stop by during the Bike Shack's open hours (link above).
+For more information or to schedule an appointment, please send an email to email@example.com or stop by during the Bike Shack's open hours.

 Naropa students, faculty and staff are entitled to unlimited 60-minute rides with FREE annual passes to Boulder B-Cycle, a value of $88!
 Simply follow the directions on this page and sign up with your naropa.edu email address.
 Boulder B-Cycle is a nonprofit bike sharing organization with over 40 stations throughout Boulder.
 There are B-Cycle stations in front of both the Arapahoe and Paramita campuses, and you can find a more detailed map of B-Cycle stations on their website.

-All members of the Naropa community are entitled to unlimited use of public transportation in the Denver-Boulder metro areas (including trips to Denver International Airport).
-All Naropa employees are provided with a free Ecopass, and Naropa students receive a CollegePass.
+All residential members of the Naropa community are entitled to unlimited use of public transportation in the Denver-Boulder metro areas (including trips to Denver International Airport).
+All Naropa employees are provided with a free EcoPass, and in-person Naropa students receive a CollegePass.
 There are convenient bus stops serving all Naropa campuses, and you can plan your trip using RTD's convenient Trip Planner.

 eGo Carshare is one of the first and longest-running local nonprofit carshare organizations in the country, serving the Denver-Boulder community since 2001. eGo's mission is to provide and promote alternatives to individual car ownership, thereby reducing the environmental and social impacts associated with motor vehicle use.
 Naropa has dedicated eGo Carshare parking spots on both the Arapahoe and Paramita campuses, making it a convenient option for most of the Naropa community.
 It's easy to join, just navigate to eGo CarShare's signup page, and use the promo code NAROPASTUDENT for $10 off your application fee.